 Many people travel down the Princes Highway from Melbourne to Lakes Entrance for a weekend away or a week.
-Lakes Entrance is one of Victoria’s premier beachside holiday destinations for couples and families and is the gateway to the stunning Gippsland lakes.
+Lakes Entrance is one of Victoria’s premier beachside holiday destinations for couples and families with the Ninety Mile Beach the stunning Gippsland Lakes.

 The distance to Lakes Entrance from Melbourne is 319 kilometres, or just shy of 4 hours travel time.
 On a journey of this length, you will need to break the trip up, and we have some great recommendations of places you go stop on your way to Lakes Entrance from Melbourne.

-For many making the trip from Melbourne to Lakes Entrance stopping is one thing you will have to do at some stage whether it is for a toilet strop or for a petrol stop.
+For many making the trip from Melbourne to Lakes Entrance for summer holidays.
+Stopping is one thing you will have to do at some stage, whether it is for a toilet stop or for a petrol stop.
 There are also some places where you can stop to have an added adventure on your Prices Highway trip.

-In this post we will cover a some of the stops on the Princes Highway from Melbourne to Lakes Entracne where there is great parking, toilets and an added experience in Victoria to add to your holiday.
+In this post, we will cover some of the stops on the Princes Highway from Melbourne to Lakes Entrance where there is great parking, toilets and an added experience in Victoria to add to your holiday.

 Anyone looking into travelling to Lakes Entrance from Melbourne will need accommodation for their stay.
 We recommend using Hotels.com to find the best places to stay in Lakes Entrance.
 If you’re looking for an apartment in Lakes Entrance, Stayz will have something for everyone.